robertdfrench/revolving-doors/80_hello_world/README.md

 ```

 At the moment we care about `data_ptr`, `data_size`, `rbuf`, and `rsize`.
 We
-will discuss the descriptor fields later (but stick around, because they are
+will discuss the descriptor fields later.
-the best part!).

 The address of our greeting will go in `data_ptr`, and its length will go in
 `data_size`.
 Why they used a separate naming convention for the return values